Dram Shop Laws in the State of Florida | What You Should Know

 • The vendor “knowingly” provided alcohol to a person “habitually addicted” to alcohol

-Keep in mind that Floridians have no more than four years, from the date of the accident, in which to bring forward a personal injury claim, which is why you should reach out to one of our skilled St. Petersburg motor vehicle accident attorneys to discuss your next steps and learn more about the personal injury claims process.
+Keep in mind that Floridians have no more than two years, from the date of the accident, in which to bring forward a personal injury claim, which is why you should reach out to one of our skilled St. Petersburg motor vehicle accident attorneys to discuss your next steps and learn more about the personal injury claims process.

 What damages can you seek in a dram shop claim?